 Can The Flu Affect Anxiety?
 Here’s What You Need To Know If You Get Sick

 As someone who has health anxiety, I can be pretty on edge during flu season.
-Every dry throat in the morning or achy neck at the end of the day makes me wonder if I'm coming down with H3N2 — which, compared to many of the other illnesses my anxiety fixates on, is actually a likely possibility, considering the flu shot is only estimated to be about 30 percent effective this year.
+Every dry throat in the morning or achy neck at the end of the day makes me wonder if I'm coming down with H3N2 — which, compared to many of the other illnesses my anxiety fixates on, is actually a likely possibility, considering the flu shot was only estimated to be about 30 percent effective in 2018.
 But being my health-anxious self, I can't help but wonder if I were to get sick, whether or not getting the flu can affect anxiety itself.

 Dr. Alan Taege, an infectious disease doctor at the Cleveland Clinic, tells Bustle that "there's always the anxiety of any significant infection going around the country."
 It's well-known that when folks start to get sick in large numbers, people tend to panic about whether they'll get sick.
 That situation-induced panic, though, doesn't extend to panic caused by the actual, physical flu.
 Taege says if you get the flu, the virus itself cannot directly affect your anxiety.